-ANALYSIS: The proposed street would not alter the zoning or proposed uses of the properties potentially impacted by its construction.
+ANALYSIS: The proposed roadway would not alter the zoning or proposed uses of the properties potentially impacted by its construction.
 This criterion is not applicable.

 FINDING: Compliance with the Comprehensive Plan policies is discussed below in Section V.B.
-Staff finds that due to the projected ADT, the existing Adams Avenue extension, anticipated future development of the area and existing level of traffic on SW Roy Rogers Road, there is an existing and demonstrable need for the proposed street.
+Staff finds that due to the projected ADT, the existing Adams Avenue extension, and anticipated future development of the area, there is an existing and demonstrable need for the proposed roadway.
 Additionally, because of the investment and improvements currently being implemented by the County in conjunction with the recent approval of Ordinance 2009-008, staff finds that the proposed amendment is timely.
 These criteria are satisfied.